Best Maine Coon Cat Flaps

 Making Space

-Most cat flaps require you to drill in each corner, then cut through the material with a saw.
+Most cat flaps require you to drill in each corner and then cut through the material with a saw.

 Of course, you should always double-check your measurements before making any cuts, since there is no way to undo them.